Meditation for April 8th

-Self Esteem is feeling good about who you are, what you are doing and where you are in life.
-Self-esteem is feeling confident in your decisions because you are living as yourself and not what you think others see you living.
+Self-esteem is feeling good about who you are, what you are doing, and where you are in life.
+Self-esteem is feeling confident in your decisions because you are living as yourself, not as you think others see you living.
 We get self-esteem by doing esteemable acts and not letting our doubts and fears weigh us down.

-It’s too bad that just recycling is not esteemable enough.
-Esteemable acts are sacrificing the good of your own life to help another person.
-This means you are actually coming out of your comfortable life and working hard for no pay off at all except for self-esteem.
+It’s too bad that just recycling or not using Amazon isn’t esteemed enough.
+Esteemable acts are those that sacrifice the good of your own life to help another person.
+This means you are actually leaving your comfortable life and working hard for no payoff at all, except for self-esteem, which, no matter how low a priority it is, will be better.
+Esteemable acts come from sacrifice.

-The minute you tell someone what you have done that self-esteem gets erased and that esteemable act becomes nil.
+The minute you tell someone what you have done for them, that self-esteem gets erased, and that esteemable act becomes nil.
 It might as well not have happened.
-Humble esteemable acts are done for no credit what so ever.
-The less people know what you are doing the more self esteem you get, but the minute someone catches you, your self esteem have become erased and you are at square zero.
+Humble, esteemed acts are done for no credit whatsoever.
+The fewer people who know what you are doing, the more self-esteem you get, but the minute you start bragging about it, your self-esteem is erased, and you are at square zero, a narcissist who is just trying to look good.

-Self esteem works like this: you are a pitiful sack of flesh that has language, opposable thumbs and the will to make choices.
-When you are not engaged with your fellow sacks of flesh you are a waste of flesh.
+Self-esteem works like this: you are a pitiful sack of flesh that has language, opposable thumbs, and the will to make choices (which might not be true, but let’s pretend you have free will for the sake of this argument).
+When you are not engaged with your fellow sacks of flesh, you are a waste of flesh.
 You have no purpose.
 You are an insignificant nothing robbing the earth of precious resources.
-You then do something for another person for no reason other than to help another person for no credit whatsoever, you become a sack of flesh that has purpose.
-You don’t need to recognize your inconsequential reality has no meaning in the grand scheme of the universe.
+You then do something for another person for no reason other than to help them, for no credit whatsoever; you become a sack of flesh that has purpose.
+You don’t need to recognize that your inconsequential reality has no meaning in the grand scheme of the universe.

 People need help.
-People are trying to shoulder the hardness and the coldness of life on their shoulders alone.
-If you can help one person feel less alone in this bleak place, then you are acting altruistic.
-Comedians do more for this life than any reverend or priest can.
-Paying for someone’s coffee in a pay it forward scheme at Starbucks is just a lame ass privileged self-fuck, but making a person smile and feel at ease in a bottoming out society is a real gift.
+People are trying to shoulder the hardships and coldness on their own.
+American society has forced us into individualism, but this keeps us under the weight of existence.
+If you can help one person feel less alone in this bleak place, then you are acting altruistically.
+Comedians do more for this life than any religious leader or politician can.
+Paying for someone’s coffee in a pay-it-forward scheme at Starbucks is just a lame ass privileged self-fuck, but making a person smile and feel at ease in a bottoming-out society is a real gift.

 Self-esteem comes from making up a soul and putting it into someone else.